Due to overwhelming demand, the conference is sold out! Thank you!

-The Emerging Opportunities Ohio River Valley Conference will provide a comprehensive view of the once-in-a-generation industrial and commercial development.
+The Emerging Opportunities Ohio River Valley Conference will provide a comprehensive view of the once-in-a-generation industrial and commercial development in the region.
 In addition to development of cracker and petrochemical plants, experts predict the overall development will change the economic landscape.

-Make sure to register early for this premiere event.
-We are lining up an exciting list of the top energy, chemical, land development, and state economists.
+We have lined up an exciting list of the top energy, chemical, land development, and state economists.
 Your learning from this conference will allow you to transform your business to take advantage to this explosive development!

-Come network with the experts and fellow participants to prepare your company to for this once in general development opportunity.
+Attendees will network with industry experts and fellow participants and prepare your company to for this development opportunity.
 We’ve even negotiated a special rate for attendees of the conference.
 CLICK HERE to reserve your room now.

 Registration | Coffee and Light Refreshments

 Welcome | Chad Riley, CEO, The Thrasher Group